 Preparing for Breast Implant Revision Surgery

-Prior to undergoing your second breast augmentation surgery, we want to ensure that you choose the ideal implant size.
+Before undergoing your second breast augmentation surgery, we want to ensure that you choose the ideal implant size.
 Dr. Marin will meet with you during a consultation to thoroughly discuss your cosmetic goals and what you do not like about your breasts.
-To gain a better understanding of your needs, he will also have you try on breast implant sample sizes.
+To better understand your needs, he will also have you try on breast implant sample sizes.
 When trying on sample sizes, it is best to do so with a sports bra, as the sports bra more closely illustrates how the implants will look after they are placed.
-Dr. Marin may also review before and after photos of patients with you, asking you which breast sizes most closely match the results you desire.
-You may also bring in photos of women whose breasts you like.
+Dr. Marin may also review before and after photos of patients with you, asking you which breast sizes most closely match your desired results.
+You may also bring in pictures of women whose breasts you like.